codenvy/docs/src/main/_docs/white-labels/labels-introduction-white-labels.md

 #remove this section
 <che-footer id="codenvyfooter" che-support-help-path="{{branding.helpPath}}" che-support-help-title="{{branding.helpTitle}}" che-support-email="{{branding.supportEmail}}" che-product-name="Codenvy" ng-show="waitingLoaded && !showIDE"></che-footer>
 ```
-Alternatively you can leave the widget but change the link to point to your own organization's email by changing the `helpPath` and `supportEmail` attributes in the [product.json](#{%assign docs_todo="need location or add"%}) file.
+Alternatively you can leave the widget but change the link to point to your own organization's email by changing the `helpPath` and `supportEmail` attributes in the product.json {%assign docs_todo="need location or add"%} file.